-Markov point processes as introduced in the statistical literature by Ripley and Kelly [23] provide a useful class of models for a range of applications in image analysis, spatial statistics and mathematical physics (see eg. [15]).
+Markov point processes as introduced in the statistical literature by Ripley and Kelly 24 provide a useful class of models for a range of applications in image analysis, spatial statistics and mathematical physics (see eg. 15).
 They can be defined by local interaction functions that are easy to interpret and can be exploited in statistical inference.
 Most attention has been paid to pairwise interaction processes, with the interaction between two points defined in terms of the distance between them.

 In the last few years though, models of a more set-geometric nature have been proposed.
-Baddeley and Møller [3, 21] suggested a realisation-dependent interaction, where two points interact if they can be joined by a chain of close points.
+Baddeley and Moeller ^{3,21} suggested a realisation-dependent interaction, where two points interact if they can be joined by a chain of close points.
 Equivalently, if we place a ball around each point, points on the same connected component interact.
-Furthermore, it was realised that many cluster processes [7] are Markovian in this sense [5].
+Furthermore, it was realised that many cluster processes 7 are Markovian in this sense5.

-Baddeley and Van Lieshout [1, 15, 12, 13] proposed to use Markov object processes where two objects interact if they - or their influence zones - intersect as a prior distribution in image interpretation.
-For further developments see Stryhn et al. [28] and Mardia et al. [16].
+Baddeley and Van Lieshout 1,12,13,15 proposed to use Markov object processes where two objects interact if they - or their influence zones - intersect as a prior distribution in image interpretation.
+For further developments see Trubuil et al.29 and Mardia et al.16.

-Widom and Rowlinson's penetrable sphere model for liquid-vapour equilibrium [29], defined in terms of the volume occupied by the union of molecular influence zones, has recently received renewed attention.
-Baddeley and Van Lieshout [2] studied the model from a statistical point of view and generalised to allow for repulsion as well as attraction between molecules; Van Lieshout and Molchanov [14] took into account the coverage function of the molecular influence zones, while in [4] the replacement of the volume by other geometrical functionals such as the Euler-Poincaré characteristic is studied.
-The phase transition behaviour of the penetrable sphere model proved by Ruelle [24] was investigated in Chayes et al. [6] and Georgii and Häggström [8] using percolation arguments.
-See also [9].
+Widom and Rowlinson's penetrable sphere model for liquid-vapour equilibrium 30, defined in terms of the volume occupied by the union of molecular influence zones, has recently received renewed attention.
+Baddeley and Van Lieshout2 studied the model from a statistical point of view and generalised to allow for repulsion as well as attraction between molecules; Van Lieshout and Molchanov14 took into account the coverage function of the molecular influence zones, while in4 the replacement of the volume by other geometrical functionals such as the Euler-Poincaré characteristic is studied.
+The phase transition behaviour of the penetrable sphere model proved by Ruelle25 was investigated in Chayes et al.6 and6 and9.

-Models of the types described above, force one to think of the random set formed by a union, eg. of objects, influence zones or individual clusters.
-Yet, explicit random set models defined in likelihood terms seem to be scarce [19].
-In his 1975 book, Matheron [17] considered the Boolean model.
-This is a germ-grain model associating to each of the points in a Poisson process (the germs) a random set called the grain.
-In particular, a Poisson cluster process
+Models of the types described above force one to think of the random set formed by a union, eg. of objects, influence zones or individual clusters.
+Yet, explicit random set models defined in likelihood terms seem to be scarce 19.
+In his 1975 book, Matheron 17 considered the Boolean model.
+This is a germgrain model associating to each of the points in a Poisson process (the germs) a random set called the grain.
+In particular, a Poisson cluster process 7 can be seen as a Boolean model.
+In this paper, we build random set models by specifying a Radon-Nikodym density with respect to an underlying Boolean model similar to the point process models described above.
+We ask when the models are well-defined and study their Markov properties.